wmglab-duke/ascent/docs/source/S17-Creating-custom-preset-cuffs-from-instances-of-part-primitives.md

+# S17: Creating custom preset cuffs from instances of part primitives
 The operations by which cuffs are added to the COMSOL “model” object are contained in the Java Part class (`src/model/Part.java`).
 A complete cuff design is defined by a JSON file (e.g., `Purdue.json`) stored in